firecamp-dev/firecamp/README.md

 Monitor each emitter’s and listener’s events visually over a bi-directional SocketIO connection.
 It enables you to collaborate with the team over a SocketIO event-driven API build.

 ## Roadmap
   Here is the Firecamp development roadmap.
+Very soon It'll be listed on Github projects for better project management.
 - **AI: Cutting-edge AI-powered capabilities**
 - **Firecamp CLI:** developer-friendly CLI tool
 - **Test Runner:** An advanced API test runner